ethanfranks/switch-branch/README.md

 ## Description

-A shell script that allows you to select a git branch from a list of branches using arrow keys and switch to it with the enter key.
+Anyone else intimidated by shell scripting?
+I understand the feeling.
+To overcome my (irrational) fear of shell scripting I created this little script that allows the user to select a git branch to checkout from a list in their terminal using up and down arrow keys.

+First, the user selects the location of the branch they want to checkout from a list of local and remote repositories.
+Then they can see a list of branches in the selected repo, select the branch they're interested in, go back, or create a new branch locally.

+This project challenged me to work in a new syntax, expand my knowledge of the Git CLI, learn to add custom scripts to a bash/zsh profile and experiment with ASCII art.

+Big thank you to Alexander Klimetschek for his wizardry creating the script that allows the arrow key functionality.
+I initially set out to write this myself and quickly learned it is quite a challenging feature to implement in the shell.

+Check out Alexander's work here: https://lnkd.in/gjA8QTNc

 ## Installation